Chathu84/Conifer_seedling_mapping/docs/index.md

 ![Raw photo location](https://github.com/Chathu84/Conifer_seedling_mapping/blob/main/images/Screenshot%202026-03-06%20093448.png) ![Wide banner of the study system](https://github.com/Chathu84/Conifer_seedling_mapping/blob/main/images/Screenshot%202026-03-06%20102237.png)

-**Impact:**

-We demonstrate where, how, and why conifer seedlings are present/not present and how they keep their density in a post-wildfire landscape in Colorado Front Range using spatial modeling framework producing actionable visuals, a concise briefs, and shareable codes.
+We map conifer seedlings together with other co-occuring vegetation in a post-wildfire landscape in Colorado Front Range using UAS image derived parameters.
+This repository shares the actionable visuals, a concise briefs, and shareable codes used in the process.
 ---
 ## Project summary